-How to Draft a Perfect Executive Summary in Business
+How to Write an Executive Summary for Business

 A business’s executive summary contains the overall highlights of the business plan or proposals.
 It should depict the business motives, targets, planning factors, execution plan, and financial insights too.
 It is generally between 2 to 3 pages long or 1-slide in the case of presentations.

 It is one of the most important pages of the business plan and one of the most important slides in a business plan presentation because it defines the actual purpose and the goals that will be achieved through a business plan.
 So try to incorporate every important aspect of your business in the executive summary.

 The goal of an Executive Summary is to provide provide enough information but in a concise way at the same time, in a way to cover the highlights of all the other sections and to intrigue the reader to generate curiosity for the reader to dig in and formulate questions or read all the specifics within the plan itself.

 In the case of presenting business executive summaries to investors, they usually just do not respond immediately after reading a top-notch executive summary but it should clearly represent a good first expression of your business plan.
 You should instill a sense of curiosity and profitability in the context of your executive summary so that it captures the reader’s attention at the first glance.

 Why is it necessary to write a good executive summary?

 If you are raising capital for your business plan, preparing a pitch deck or trying to engage some investors and stakeholders in your business plan then you should consider the drafting and presentation of a good business summary.
 If you are using the business plan for internal usage of the company then, it is okay to sometimes not write a summary but even then some critical strategic plans require summaries.
 Some managers will request employees to present an Executive Summary when raising reports.
 Use a digestible language style in the business’s executive summary so that readers will not get confused or may become uninterested.